 The United States, Britain, the European Union and NATO countries have expressed support for Ukraine.

-The United States finds information on Russian military movements on the Ukrainian border “credible”, has asked Moscow to explain the “provocations” and is ready to engage in the situation, the State Department said on Monday.
-American.
+The United States finds reports of Russian military movements on the Ukrainian border “credible”, has asked Moscow to explain the “provocations” and is ready to engage in the situation, the department said on Monday.
+US state.

 Reporting by Pavel Polityuk; Editing by Andrew Heavens